What Does A Real Estate Agent Do? A Breakdown Of Responsibilities

 And if you’re selling a home, an experienced real estate agent will ensure you get the best price for your home.
 Plus, you can take advantage of their local market knowledge, network and ability to negotiate with other agents.

 In addition to the responsibilities listed above, some agents have additional duties based on their job titles.
 The best way to learn what real estate agents do is by reading about the various roles and how they assist in the home buying and selling process.

 A real estate broker is a real estate agent who has also passed their brokerage exam.
 They’re licensed to work on their own or have their own brokerage.
 Brokers may have more administrative duties than a typical real estate agent.

-A selling agent is a real estate agent who assists a seller in their home sale.
-They have important duties like scheduling a real estate photographer for the home sellers, creating a virtual tour for the listing, staging the house, and marketing the property to potential buyers via social media.
+A listing, or selling agent, is a real estate agent who assists a seller in their home sale.
+They have important duties like scheduling a real estate photographer for the home sellers, creating a virtual tour for the listing, staging the house and marketing the property to potential buyers.

-A dual agent acts as both the buyer and the seller’s agent in a real estate transaction.
+A dual agent acts as both the buyer's and the seller’s agent in a real estate transaction.
 This is often frowned upon because it can create a conflict of interest when the buyer and seller don’t have separate representation.
-And in some states, dual agency is illegal.
+In some states, dual agency is illegal.

 Real Estate Agent FAQs

-If you still have more questions about what all does a real estate agents do, you might benefit from reading this list of commonly asked questions.
+If you still have questions about what all real estate agents do, you might benefit from reading this list of commonly asked questions.